Three SCTCC DECA Members Heading to International Competition - NewsBreak

 Three SCTCC DECA Members Heading to International Competition

 ST. CLOUD -- Three St. Cloud Technical & Community College DECA team members are heading to the International competition.
-Colby Peterson, Annalisa Gieser...wjon.com
+Colby Peterson, Annalisa Gieser...1037theloon.com

 ST. CLOUD -- Three St. Cloud Technical & Community College DECA team members are heading to the International competition.
-Colby Peterson, Annalisa Gieser...wjon.com
+Colby Peterson, Annalisa Gieser...1037theloon.com

 Comments / 0